AstroViking/proseminar-presentation/README.md

 * Axion mass and its coupling are inversely proportional to $f_a$
 * $f_a$ can be arbitrary with regard to resolving the strong CP problem
 * From experiments and theoretical considerations: $f_a \gt 10^8 GeV$
-* Axions have been dubbed "invisible"
+* Axions have been called "invisible"

 # Axion